 Moraine Park Route

 The largest parking area is the Park & Ride stop located at the Fairgrounds at Stanley Park at 1209 Manford Avenue, just east of Highway 7 and south of Highway 36.
-This parking lot is serviced by the Green and Silver Route daily.
+This parking lot is serviced by the Green and Silver Route daily, while season shuttles are in operation.
 Public restrooms also are found at this location.

 The Estes Park Visitor Center offers guests parking, with the new Estes Park Parking Structure hosting 415 spots, restrooms and access to all five town shuttles, including the downtown trolley, as well as the Rocky Mountain National Park hiker shuttle.
 Located at 500 Big Thompson Avenue, the visitor center also provides free Wi-Fi and visitor information.